2026 Summer Dance Intensive

 6:30 - 8:00pm • Small Group Bible Study & or Creative Worship

-Please Note: The schedule and class times may vary slightly from day-to-day.
-Afternoon classes will differ based on level placement and may include pointe, pre-pointe, contemporary, jazz, kinesiology, nutrition, Progressing Ballet Technique, and more.
+Please note: The schedule and class times may vary slightly from day to day.
+Afternoon classes differ based on level placement and may include pointe, pre-pointe, contemporary, jazz, kinesiology, nutrition, Progressing Ballet Technique, and more.

 Additional Information